yinyanfr/nanako/README.md

 NODE_ENV=production node nanako.js
 ```

-Ask Next.js for anything that goes wrong with deployment.
+Please refer to the [Next.js documentations](https://nextjs.org/docs) for anything that goes wrong with deployment.